cweiske/ssh-dyndns/README.rst

 Upon login, the remote IP is used to create/update a tinydns file with the DNS record for a hostname given by the SSH client.
+In addition to the IP record, a TXT record with the update time will be added.

 tinydns is part of the dbjdns/dbndns package.